Skip navigation

 Delayed puberty that runs in the family will resolve itself.

-Treatment with sex hormones can trigger puberty.
+Treatment with male sex hormones can trigger puberty.
 Hormones can also be given if needed to improve fertility.

 Possible Complications